 Upgrading NGINX Ingress controller with integrated Wallarm modules¶

-These instructions describe the steps to upgrade deployed Wallarm NGINX-based Ingress Controller 4.x to the new version with Wallarm node 4.6.
+These instructions describe the steps to upgrade deployed Wallarm NGINX-based Ingress Controller to the latest 6.x.

 To upgrade the end‑of‑life node (3.6 or lower), please use the different instructions.